 - Carrying something in their hands

-- Social awkwardness to perform large hand gestures
+- Social awkwardness when using large hand gestures

 - Tight spaces

-Using your voice to command and control an interface offers a convenient way to operate hands-free and to use shortcuts to flexibly skip multiple steps if desired.
-With voice input, the user can simply read any button's name out loud to activate it ("see it, say it") and converse with a digital agent who can accomplish tasks for you.
+Using your voice to command and control an interface offers a convenient way to operate hands-free and to use shortcuts to skip multiple steps if you want.
+With voice input, the user can read any button's name out loud to activate it ("see it, say it") and converse with a digital agent who can accomplish tasks for you.

 Transitioning in and out of hands-free

 For these scenarios, freeing your hands from interacting with holograms for commanding and navigation can range from being an absolute requirement to operating the application, end-to-end, to an added convenience that the user can transition in and out of at any time.